 Supervise the volunteers and actively seek out additions to the volunteer pool for the property.

 Responsible for local community engagement, growing relationships and co-ordinating mutually beneficial events.

 Support Collections Care to deliver and maintain the conservation cleaning and care of the collections, the historic interiors and other collections spaces to a high standard.

 No formal educational qualification required (but see “Experience” below).

 A full, clean driving license for driving in the UK.

-Significant previous experience of working in an operations role in the visitor/heritage attraction industry – including supervision of staff and/or responsibility for specific activities.
+Significant previous experience of working in an operations role in the retail/visitor/heritage attraction industry – including supervision of staff and/or responsibility for specific activities.